xtuml/mc/doc/notes/8219_editorIO/8219_editorIO_ant.md

 Instead of providing direct access to the generated metamodel as described above, a more formal and more loosely coupled interface could be supplied.
-Such an interface would be through messages between an _Activity Editor_ component and an _OOAofOOA_ component.
+Such an interface would be through messages between an _Activity Editor_ component and an _OOAofOOA_ (xtUML metamodel) component.
 This interface might be similar to the interface between _OOAofOOA_ and _Graphics_.
 Or it could be similar to the _Serial MASL_ interface.
 It would consist of a set of messages that would be sent/received between the editor and the structural metamodel.

 5.1.3 Persisted Structural MASL
 There exists a utility `x2m` which converts xtUML to MASL and exports it.